See kookaburras, beaches, the harbour and jump into a lake at the end of your slog. Here’s a list of routes and pit stops that will make your run fun.

 Bondi to Coogee

 This 14-kilometre run is Sydney’s most popular.
 Weekday runs are best – between the waves of tourists and other runners, the pathways can get packed on the weekends, unless you’re an early riser.
-Start with a fresh coconut at Bondi’s The Terrace Cafe before setting out.
+Start with a smoothie at Bondi’s Side Room before setting out.
 Begin the coastal run at Bondi Beach and trace the dramatic coast along Mackenzies Bay to Bronte.
-From there, go past the Gothic Waverley Cemetery.
+From there, go past the gothic Waverley Cemetery.
 Take a breather at a shady kiosk at Clovelly Beach, or push through to Coogee.
 You’re done: treat yourself to a well-earned shower and dip into Wylies Baths.

 Skirting the waterfront, this run is great for either a lunch break or a longer test of endurance set against the picturesque tour of the harbour-front.
 Cut and chop the route where you need – because it’s in the heart of the city, each stage of the run is never too far away from a pit stop, bus ride or train station.